vincentchoqueuse/audio_event_detection/README.md

 ## Getting started

-* Launch jupyter notebook here : `jupyter notebook`
+* Launch jupyter notebook in the main folder : `jupyter notebook`
-* Open jupyter file
+* Open the jupyter files